bash-Queko/N-O-1-S-E/README.md

 Nested Object Inverted Search Engine

-This Is A Native Library Meant To Be Linked To Into Other Projects And Will Expose A C API
+This Is A Native Library Meant To Be Linked Into Other Projects And Will Expose A C API

 It's A Full Text Index And Query System And Query System That Understands The Semi-Structured Nature Of JSON, And Will Allow: